-It’s been nearly two years since Seattle police detective Shandy Cobane was caught on camera and suspended for stomping on a Latino suspect’s leg and shouting he was going to “beat the (expletive) Mexican piss” out of him in April 2010.
+It’s been two years since Seattle police detective Shandy Cobane was caught on camera and suspended for stomping on a Latino suspect’s leg and shouting he was going to “beat the (expletive) Mexican piss” out of him in April 2010.
 And KIRO Radio’s Don O’Neill is criticizing a new report that says Cobane has been given a “plum assignment” in the SPD robbery unit.

 KING 5 reports Cobane has been assigned to what is considered “one of the most prestigious units” in the department despite a promise by Chief John Diaz Cobane would be transferred to street patrol as punishment.